Kansas City Divorce & Family Law Blog by Stange Law Firm, PC

 How Divorce Affects Children in St. Louis

 Divorce is an emotionally charged process for all involved, but it can be especially impactful for children.
 The emotional toll on children can be significant.
-For families going through a divorce, understanding how divorce affects children in St. Louis can help guide you in navigating your divorce.
+For families going through a divorce in St. Louis, understanding how divorce affects children in St. Louis can help guide you in navigating your divorce.
 The Emotional Impact of Divorce on Children Children often experience a range of emotions when their parents go through a divorce, including confusion, anger, sadness, anxiety, and guilt.
 The disruption of divorce can leave them feeling insecure.
-They may worry about which parent will be taking care of them or even whether the
+They may worry about which parent will be taking care of them or

 Protect Yourself By Understanding Your Options and Knowing Your Rights